rare-freertr/RARE-bmv2/00-unit-labs/0000-topology/README.md

 ```
 simple_switch_CLI --thrift-port 9090
 ```
 Please note that we run `simple_switch` and not `simple_switch_grpc` as the objective of the lab is to validate the list of table and related rules.
-This can be easily done with `simple_switch_CLI`. `simple_switch_grpc` will be used when we will start writing the rules via FreeRTR controller with GRPC client API.
+All these tables can be simply altered with `simple_switch_CLI`.
+`simple_switch_grpc` will be used when we will start writing the rules via FreeRTR controller with GRPC client API.

 # Clean topology
 ```